• Skip to primary navigation

 Like at Taian Table, dining here may be a splurge during your trip, but it’s a special dining experience complete with river views during your multi-course meal.

 Rêver is located at 5F, North Tower, Guangzhou Media Centre, 370 Yuejiang West Road, Guangzhou, Guangdong, China.
 The restaurant serves lunch from noon to 1:30 p.m.
 Friday through Sunday and dinner from 6 p.m. to 8:30 p.m.
 Tuesday through Sunday.
-To dine at Rêver, reserve your table in advance.
+For a truly luxurious visit to Guangzhou, stay at Conrad Guangzhou, 3.2 km from Rêver.

 Dong Yue